mahlas-network/mahlas-network.github.io/parts/uncategorized/taskTypes.md

 * Cost calculation
   * Needs expertise for every field
 * Career Planning
+* Assigner : Person to assign people to tasks.
+* Execution Control / controls the execution of a long task
 * Control tasks : Every task will have a control mechanism.
 * Quality Control
+* In Mahlas communication *Sabiha Akman in Hayalimdeki Ev
+* Conflict Dilemma Solvers
+* Temporary Consultance